JirinT/REINFORCE/readme.md

 # Actor critic algorithms
 They all differ only in computing the target value - the reward
-- MC - computes the the target as the cummulative reward from each time step to end of episode - accurate and works quiet well
+- **MC** - computes the the target as the cummulative reward from each time step to end of episode - accurate and works quiet well
-- TD(0) - computes the target as the current reward plus discounted predicted value of the reward in the next state - $R + gammma*V(s_{t+1})$ - this approach is called bootstraping and updates the networks in each time step = online learning
+- **TD(0)** - computes the target as the current reward plus discounted predicted value of the reward in the next state - $R + gammma*V(s_{t+1})$ - this approach is called bootstraping and updates the networks in each time step = online learning
-- TD(lambda) - computes the target as the cummulative reward of lamba steps ahead, but it does so for all the possible lambdas in each time step and computing wighted average from it.
+- **TD(lambda)** - computes the target as the cummulative reward of lamba steps ahead, but it does so for all the possible lambdas in each time step and computing wighted average from it.
 It is very slow because it neeeds to compute every lambda in each iteration
+- **TD(backward lambda)** - Also uses bootstraping as TD(0) and performs online update (=in every time step).
+It computes z-traces, which is parametrized by lambda = a compromise between frequency and recency of events.
+The z-traces are restarted for each episode and are updated in every time step, thanks to this the algorithm remembers what it learned and is less prone to catastrophic forgetting